-To register a company in Costa Rica, you must follow several straightforward steps, enabling you to avoid any delays or pitfalls.
-With the right guidance, the incorporation process in Costa Rica is streamlined and ensures compliance with the country’s clear rules and regulations.
+Your ongoing tax compliance will require registration with the Ministry of Finance (Ministerio de Hacienda) as well.
 Biz Latin Hub provides unmatched local expertise and a full range of back-office services, allowing you to focus on growing your business and making Costa Rica an integral part of your success.

-Foreign Ownership: | This is permitted in Costa Rica, including 100% ownership.
+Is Foreign Ownership Permitted in Costa Rica? | This is permitted in Costa Rica, including 100% ownership.
 You will need local representatives. |

 Steps to Register A Company in Costa Rica: | Step 1 – Pay agency fees when forming your Costa Rican company.
 Step 2 – Choose the company structure.
 Step 3 – Search for homonyms of the company name.
 Step 4 – Sign off on proper documentation.
 Step 5 – Register an incorporation charter.
 Step 6 – Open a corporate bank account in Costa Rica.
 Step 7 – Register as a taxpayer in Costa Rica.
 Step 8 – Apply for insurance.
 Step 9 – Register with Costa Rican Social Security.
 Step 10 – Receive your Costa Rica Company Kit. |

-Common Entity Types: | – Corporation/Joint Stock Companies (Sociedad Anónima – S.A). – Limited Liability Company (Sociedad de Responsabilidad Limitada – S.R.L). – Branches of foreign companies. |
+What Are The Common Entity Types in Costa Rica? | – Corporation/Joint Stock Companies (Sociedad Anónima – S.A). – Limited Liability Company (Sociedad de Responsabilidad Limitada – S.R.L). – Branches of foreign companies. |

-Why Set-up a Business in Costa Rica: | Costa Rica is proactively supporting its thriving industries, including technology, tourism, agriculture, manufacturing, and renewable energy |
+Why Set-up a Business in Costa Rica? | Costa Rica is proactively supporting its thriving industries, including technology, tourism, agriculture, manufacturing, and renewable energy |

 10 Simple Steps to Register a Company in Costa Rica